KyleZrey/SMCA/.github/pull_request_template.md

 ## Changes in the codebase
 *Focus on the engineering side of your solution.
 Include information about the functionality they are adding or modifying, as well as any refactoring or improvement of existing code.*

+## Juxtaposition
+*Compare and contrast.
+It could be about the PR's performance metrics vs old one.*

 ## Aditional information
 *This could include performance considerations, module changes, etc.*